Rui Silva (footballer, born 1994): Betis

 On 11 June 2021, Silva joined Real Betis on a five-year deal, effective as of 1 July.
 He started ahead of Claudio Bravo on his debut, a 1–1 draw away to RCD Mallorca on 14 August.
-Having competed with the Chilean throughout his first season, he raised the possibility of leaving in April 2022; in the same month, he sat on the bench as the team won the Copa del Rey Final.
+Having competed with the Chilean throughout his first season, he raised the possibility of leaving in April 2022; in the same month, he sat on the bench as the team won the Spanish Cup final.

+Sporting CP

+Silva was loaned to Sporting CP on 14 January 2025, in a return to Portugal; on 1 July, the club had an obligation to acquire on a permanent basis him for €4 million.
+The following month, he made his debut in the UEFA Champions League in a 3–0 loss to Borussia Dortmund in the knockout phase play-offs, and scored a bizarre own goal in the league against F.C.
+Arouca also at the Estádio José Alvalade (2–2).

 International career

 Silva won his sole cap for the Portugal under-21 side on 13 November 2014, playing the full 90 minutes in a 3–1 away friendly defeat against England.
 In August 2020, he had his first senior call-up for UEFA Nations League matches against Croatia and Sweden the following month.

 On 20 May 2021, Silva was selected by manager Fernando Santos for his UEFA Euro 2020 squad.
 He made his debut on 9 June in the last exhibition game before the tournament, playing the entire 4–0 win over Israel in Lisbon.

 In October 2022, Silva was named in a preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.